Ron Paul = Less Government:

 .
 Even if the U.S. wanted to return to the gold standard, it couldn't without risking loss of all global trade.
 Dr. Paul's would like gold and silver currency to replace credit.
 Unfortunately, this position weakens his credibility on his other reasonable economic proposals.
 (See How Would a Return to the Gold Standard Affect the U.S. Economy?

 Dr. Paul says the Federal Reserve

 should be eliminated, or at least audited, because it prints money, thereby devaluing the dollar.
 As Chair of the Fed Oversight Committee, he has urged it to become more transparent.
 Fortunately, he hasn't eliminated the Fed, which could cripple the economy.
 Monetary policy

 and control inflation

 .
-Without this guidance, investors would lose trust in financial markets, increasing volatility
+Without this guidance, investors would lose trust in financial markets

 .
 Expectations of inflation would cause it to spiral out of control.
 Ending the Fed would isolate the U.S. from global trade, since central bankers coordinate economic policy between countries.